Choked by smog, Beijing creates new environmental police

 - Do you live in Seattle's most liberal or conservative neighborhood?
 Check our map. | FYI Guy

-Smog is an acutely felt issue in China’s cities, where a “red alert” can lead to the closure of schools and businesses, flight cancellations, and shutdowns of highways to keep cars off the roads.
+Smog is an acutely felt issue in China’s cities, where a red alert can lead to the closure of schools and businesses, flight cancellations, and shutdowns of highways to keep cars off the roads.
 During a red alert in Beijing last month, authorities banned construction crews from spray-painting and even seized the charcoal grills from some restaurants.

 But enforcement remains an issue.
 China’s environmental ministry said during last week’s red alert that its inspection teams found companies resuming production despite a government ban.
 Many factories remain under severe pressure to meet production targets regardless of air pollution.